USEPA/workshops/lessons/data_in_r.md

 # Working With Data in R

 In this lesson we are going to focus on data and how it is dealt with by R.  This will include a discussion of the basic data types and data structures.
-Lastly we will cover how to get data that lives in other files into R.  We will work through examples using base R. I will demo other ways of getting data into R with some additional packages
+Lastly we will cover how to get data that lives in other files into R.  We will work through examples using base R. I will demo other ways of getting data into R with some additional packages.

 ## Lesson Outline: